nick-brady/haskell-ping/README.md

 **Code**.
 8 bits.
 Cleared to 0.

 **ICMP Header Checksum**.
 16 bits.

-From *RFC 792*:
+From *RFC 792*: PAGE 13 OF (http://www.ietf.org/rfc/rfc792.txt)

-The 16-bit one's complement of the one's complement sum of the ICMP message, starting with the ICMP Type field.
-When the checksum is computed, the checksum field should first be cleared to 0.
-When the data packet is transmitted, the checksum is computed and inserted into this field.
-When the data packet is received, the checksum is again computed and verified against the checksum field.
-If the two checksums do not match then an error has occurred.
+*The checksum is the 16-bit ones's complement of the one's complement sum of the ICMP message starting with the ICMP Type.
+For computing the checksum , the checksum field should be zero.
+If the total length is odd, the received data is padded with one octet of zeros for computing the checksum.
+This checksum may be replaced in the future.*

 **Identifier**.
 16 bits.
 This field is used to help match echo requests to the associated reply.
 It may be cleared to zero.